Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Related Works

 Schema linking is critical for accurate NL2SQL generation \citep{Floratou2024NL2SQLIA}, as it maps ambiguous user questions to relevant schema elements.
 Schema linking often relies on careful selection of relevant tables and columns \citep{caferouglu2024sql,talaei2024chess}, and a recent study \citep{maamari2024death} showed that the latest LLMs can retrieve relevant schema elements from unfiltered database schema (i.e., passing all DB tables without selection) during inference.
 We also include the entire database schema in the long context and observe a similar trend.

 One can refine the output through multiple LLM calls, verifying, fixing and rewriting the SQL outputs.
-It is also common to sample multiple answer candidates and select (self-consistency) the most probable or consistent output to improve the quality \citep{DBLP:conf/iclr/0002WSLCNCZ23,talaei2024chess,pourreza2024chase,dong2023c3,dail_sql,xiyansql}.
-In this work, we focus on leveraging the long context ICL for a typical NL2SQL pipeline -- which is orthogonal and can be used with self-consistency. \citep{pourreza2024chase} uses our long context pipeline generated candidates with a fine-tuned picker.
+It is also common to sample multiple answer candidates and select (self-consistency) the most probable or consistent output to improve the quality \citep{wang2022self,talaei2024chess,pourreza2024chase,dong2023c3,dail_sql,xiyansql}.
+In this work, we focus on leveraging the long context ICL for a typical NL2SQL pipeline -- which is orthogonal and can be used with self-consistency. \citep{pourreza2024chase} uses our long context pipeline to generate candidates along with a fine-tuned picker.

 We do not use more complex prompting strategy, like Chain-of-Thought (CoT)\citep{wei2022chain,tai2023exploring,liu2023divide,zhou2022least}, as its contribution is negligible (see Section~\ref{sec:ablation} for more discussion).
 CoT prompting is shown to improve the performance of LLMs on arithmetic and commonsense reasoning tasks.
-It often comes with a few demonstrations of intermediate reasoning steps to guide the model to generate its own reasoning chains.
+It often involves providing a few demonstrations of intermediate reasoning steps to guide the model in generating its own reasoning chains.